 - A career break of at least two years’ duration, taken for family, health or caring reasons

-- A good first degree in a science, technology, engineering or mathematics (STEM) subject
+- A good first degree in a research subject

-- A PhD, or at least three years research experience (academic or industrial) prior to the career break (with evidence of scholarly outputs)
+- A PhD, or at least three years research experience (academic or industrial) prior to the career break (with evidence of research impacts and outcomes)

 - Good command of English (spoken and written)

 - Good computer skills

-Your application will be stronger if you also have post doctoral experience and peer reviewed publications.
+- Your application will be stronger if you also have post-doctoral experience and research impacts and outcomes.

 You may return to work during your career break, however, this must not include:

 - Lecturing to degree level that takes up more than six hours a week

 - Studying for MSc in a field related to your Fellowship as this would be considered to be retraining